Ankith-m1006/Tennis-Analysis/README.md

 bash
 Copy code
 python main.py
-Usage
+Analyze Videos: Place your videos in the input_videos/ directory and retrieve analyzed videos from the output_videos/ directory.

+#Usage
-Input Videos: Place your video files in the input_videos/ directory.
+Input Videos: Place video files in the input_videos/ directory.
-Run the Analysis: Execute the main script to process the videos and save the output with overlays in the output_videos/ directory.
+Run Analysis: Execute the main script to process the videos.
-Training Models: Use the scripts in the training/ directory to fine-tune or retrain models.
-Project Structure
-plaintext
+Output Videos: The analyzed videos will be saved in the output_videos/ directory.
+#ProjectStructure
+css
 Copy code
 tennis-analysis/
 │